Autobiography of a Brown Buffalo: Chapters 6–11

 This section of the story takes place over the course of three days as the narrator drives away from San Francisco.
 Taking drugs and drinking while he drives, the narrator's thoughts focus on his childhood.
 He was born in El Paso but grew up from the age of five in Riverbank, a town of fewer than 4,000 people in California's Central Valley.
 His parents were both Mexican: his father was an “Indio” from Durango and his mother was from a poor family in Juarez.
 Together they crossed the border illegally to El Paso.
 His father was drafted into the Navy during WWII and on his discharge was granted citizenship.
 The family lived in a two-room shack.
-The father imposed strict discipline and order based on the regulations of the Navy's The Seabee Manual.
+The father imposed strict discipline and order based on the regulations of the Navy's Seabee Manual.